canonical/snapd/README.md

 To build, once the sources are available and `GOPATH` is set, you can just run

-    go build launchpad.net/snappy/cmd/snappy
+    go build -o /tmp/snappy launchpad.net/snappy/cmd/snappy

-to get the `snappy` binary in your current working directory or
+to get the `snappy` binary in /tmp (or without -o to get it in the current working directory).
+Alternatively:

     go install launchpad.net/snappy/...